Managed Backup went End of Sale 6/25/19; all existing subscriptions will still continue to function.

 Navigate to File < Netbackup Client Properties then to the Exclude List tab.

 Enter a file or path name including the asterisk as a wildcard and click the Add button to add it to the list.

 Custom excludes are configured in Linux by adding a line to the

 vi(or your favorite Linux text editor).

-e.g. You might add the below paths to exclude_list:
+e.g., You might add the following paths to the exclude_list: